-Other types of tachycardia that originate in the atria include atrial fibrillation, atrial flutter, and Wolff-Parkinson-White syndrome.
+Other types of tachycardia that start in the atria include:

-PAT can cause an adult’s heart rate to increase from 60 to 100 beat beats per minute to 130 to 230 beats per minute.
-Infants and children normally have higher heart rates than adults —100 to 130 beats per minute.
-When an infant or child has PAT, his or her heart rate will be greater than 220 beats per minute (Bradley, et al., 2001).
+PAT can cause an adult’s heart rate to increase from between 60 and 100 beats per minute (bpm) to between 130 and 230 bpm.
+Infants and children normally have higher heart rates than adults — between 100 and 130 bpm.
+When an infant or child has PAT, their heart rate will be greater than 220 bpm.
 PAT is the most common form of tachycardia in infants and children.

-In most cases this condition is not life threatening.
-However, it is uncomfortable and can be alarming.
-In rare instances, some people with Wolff-Parkinson-White syndrome may develop an extremely rapid heart rate that is life threatening.
+In most cases this condition isn’t life-threatening, but it can be uncomfortable.
+In rare cases, some people with Wolff-Parkinson-White syndrome may develop a rapid heart rate that is life-threatening.

-PAT occurs when electrical signals starting in the heart’s upper chambers (atria) fire irregularly.
-This in turn adversely affects the electrical signals transmitted from the sinoatrial node—your heart’s natural pacemaker.
-This speeds up your heart rate and prevents your heart from having enough time to fill with blood before pumping blood out to the rest of the body.
-This means that not enough blood or oxygen is transported through the body.
+PAT occurs when electrical signals starting in the heart’s atria fire irregularly.
+This affects the electrical signals transmitted from the sinoatrial node, which is your heart’s natural pacemaker.
+Your heart rate will speed up.
+This prevents your heart from having enough time to fill with blood before pumping blood out to the rest of the body.
+As a result, your body may not receive enough blood or oxygen.

-Some people do not experience signs or symptoms of PAT, while others may notice:
+Some people don’t experience symptoms of PAT, while others may notice:

 In rare cases, PAT may cause:

 Your doctor may recommend an electrocardiogram (ECG) to help diagnose PAT.
 An ECG measures the electrical activity in your heart.
 Your doctor will ask you to lie down and will then attach some electrodes to your chest, arms, and legs.
 You will need to remain still and hold your breath for a few seconds.
 It’s important to stay still and relaxed.
 Even a slight movement can affect the results.